Peter Zadek: Shakespeare as passion

-Zadek and his partner Elisabeth Plessen, have translated many of Shakespeare's works into German for the theater as well as works of Pinter and Chekhov, among others.
-Zadek was renowned for productions of Shakespeare's plays and for sparking a greater interest in English drama among German audiences.
-Almost three years, as the German critic and connoisseur of theater history, after his arrival in Germany was Zadek in to the German scene.
-14 stagings in three years and four in the following six months: „Zadek was in a rush of making“ (im Rausch des Machens), and his „Theatermut“ (theater-courage) rejected the literary Shakespeare and took his absurdly grotesque side out.
-So Zadek's acclaimed staging of Der Kaufmann von Venedig (The Merchant of Venice) at Burgtheater in 1988 f. e. moved the story from the bankrupt businessman and the deadly pledge for the saving credit wisely and harmoniously into the modern every daylife.
+Zadek and his partner, Elisabeth Plessen, translated many of Shakespeare’s works into German for the stage, along with plays by Pinter, Chekhov, and others.
+Zadek became renowned for his productions of Shakespeare and played a key role in sparking greater interest in English drama among German audiences.
+Within just three years of his arrival in Germany, Zadek had firmly established himself in the German theater scene.
+He directed 14 productions during that time—and another four in the following six months.
+As one German critic and expert in theater history put it: “Zadek was in a rush of making” (im Rausch des Machens).
+His bold theatrical vision, or Theatermut (“theater-courage”), rejected a purely literary Shakespeare in favour of exploring the absurd and grotesque aspects of the plays..
+Zadek’s acclaimed 1988 staging of Der Kaufmann von Venedig (The Merchant of Venice) at the Burgtheater, for example, cleverly and seamlessly relocated the story—from its original focus on a ruined merchant and a deadly bond made to secure a loan—into the context of modern everyday life.

 Illness and death

 Despite suffering from an illness, Zadek continued working in his later years.
 In 2008, he staged Pirandello's Naked at the St. Pauli Theater in Hamburg.
 Zadek's last production was Shaw's Major Barbara, performed at the Schauspielhaus Zurich in February 2009.
-He died on 30 July 2009 in Hamburg, survived by his two children, Simon Zadek and Michele Zadek-Ewing.
+He died on 30 July 2009 in Hamburg, survived by his two children.